 [Recipe + Video] Tayota Guisada con Longaniza (Chayote with Pork Sausage)

 - 1 lb of longaniza, (cornpepper-spiced pork sausage) [0.45 kg]

 - 2 tayotas, (chayote), peeled, pitted and diced

 - 1 teaspoon of salt, (or more, to taste)

 - 2 tablespoons of chopped cilantro

 - Browning the longaniza: Cut longaniza into 1" [2.5 cm]-long pieces.
-Heat oil in 3 qt [3 lt] pot over high heat.
+Heat skillet over high heat.
 Add the longaniza and cook, stirring often until it browns (careful with splatters!).
-Discard excess fat (this will depend on how lean the longaniza is, it may not be needed).
+Remove and discard excess fat if necessary but leave a couple of tablespoons for sautéing vegetables in the next step.

-- Simmering: Pour in tomato sauce and water and add oregano, lower heat and simmer covered until the tayota is cooked through, stirring often to cook uniformly (soft, but not too mushy, it takes around 15-20 minutes).
-Once the tayota is cooked-through, season with salt and pepper to taste and stir in the cilantro.
+- Simmering: Pour in 2½ cups [0.6 liter] of water and add oregano.
+Lower heat and simmer covered until the tayota is cooked through, stirring often to cook uniformly (soft, but not too mushy, it takes around 15-20 minutes).
+Once the tayota is cooked-through, season with salt to taste and stir in the cilantro.
 Remove from the heat.